 Our bones are needy; they require motion and movement to stay strong.
 If you have ever had a cast on an arm or leg, you may have noticed how your arm or leg is visibly smaller when the cast is removed.
 This is due to a process called atrophy, which is the resorption of bone, and the loss of muscle.
 When a patient has lost a tooth, the bone below that tooth socket rapidly responds with resorption, decreasing the amount of bone in that spot.
 This is what gives the narrow jaw or sunken facial shape that we commonly associate with being older.

-Dr. Scholes can rebuild your bone through a simple in-office procedure called a bone graft.
+Dr. Scholes and Dr. Haskell can rebuild your bone through a simple in-office procedure called a bone graft.
 Though it sounds severe, in most cases, a dental bone graft is done quickly, simply, and mostly pain-free with little post discomfort.

 What is a Bone Graft?